Economy · April 2026

 The net wealth lost from America's top 10 most-livable states in 2023, excluding Florida

-If livability were what people were actually buying, the top of the WalletHub ranking should be where the money is flowing.
-It is not.
-Strip Florida out (Florida is the singular outlier in this dataset), and the country's 10 most livable states bled a combined $18 billion in 2023.
-The best places to live in America are losing residents to places that score lower on almost every metric that defines a good life.
+If livability were what people were buying, the top of the WalletHub ranking should be where the money is going.
+It isn't.
+Strip Florida out — and Florida is the singular outlier — and the country's 10 most livable states bled a combined $18 billion in 2023.

 The Wealth Migration Is Downhill